pipesjs/core/README.md

  > Large swathes of the web platform are built on streaming data: that is, data that is created, processed, and consumed in an incremental fashion, without ever reading all of it into memory.
 The Streams Standard provides a common set of APIs for creating and interfacing with such streaming data, embodied in readable streams, writable streams, and transform streams.

-The spec is still evolving but have reasched a fairly stable stage with a [reference implementation](https://github.com/whatwg/streams/tree/master/reference-implementation) as well.
+The spec is still evolving but has reached a fairly stable stage with a [reference implementation](https://github.com/whatwg/streams/tree/master/reference-implementation) as well.
 The API has almost been finalized and `Stream`s are coming to the web very soon!

-At it's core, the API exposes these three major components:
+At it's core, the API exposes three major components:

  - `ReadableStream` encapsulates a source producing values and emits them.
  - `TransformStream` are essentially `{ readable, writable}` pairs that take a function which can be used to transform the values flowing through it.